 Healthy Families America in Colorado

 Illuminate Colorado is the state office for Healthy Families America (HFA), Prevent Child Abuse America’s signature home visiting program and one of the leading family support and evidence-based home visiting programs in the United States.

-There are two community-based organizations currently using the HFA home visiting model in Colorado.
+There is one community-based organization currently using the HFA home visiting model in Colorado.